64kramsystem/personal_notes/topics/rust_performance_and_low_level.md

 Both can be used at the same time: `#[repr(C, packed)]`.

-When a struct is packed, reading field references is typically UB due to misalignment; in order to do it safely, copy the field (via curly braces): `let value = &{ instance.field };`.
+When a struct is packed, reading field references is typically UB due to misalignment; in order to do it safely, copy the field (via curly braces): `if { instance.field } == ...`.

 Enums: